 Your logo is much more than a few colours, fancy fonts, and clever graphics.
 It forms part of your brand and will be displayed right across your business and promotional material.
 For this reason

 “A logo derives meaning from the quality of the thing it symbolizes, not the other way around.”Paul Rand

 For example, is your brand formal and traditional?
 Maybe you are a contemporary cutting edge company or maybe your services are high-end and exclusive.
 Defining exactly where you place yourself in the market will inform your logo design process.
 A new trending designer font won’t cut it if your company is more traditional and old school.
 Think of who it is you are targeting on your social media channels and your advertising campaigns.

 You need to stand out from the crowd which means you need your logo designed to accurately represent your company.
 Your logo also needs to create an impact, be unique and of course be delightfully memorable.
 If you lose any of these elements, I believe you lose your audience.

 Good design adds value of some kind, gives meaning, and, not incidentally, can be sheer pleasure to behold; it respects the viewer’s sensibilities and rewards the entrepreneur.– Design Form and Chaos

 What does a great logo design process look like?

-Let me break it down for you into a step by step guide.
+Let me break it down for you into a step-by-step guide.

 The first step of the logo design process is getting to know your business.
 After our initial phone conversation and when I first meet with you, I will have a lot of questions.
 I will email you a detailed questionnaire to fill out.
 If you have any problems filling this out we can sit down and discuss it together.
-The questions I have compiled are designed to not only figure out your style preferences but also to get to the heart of what your company is about.
+The questions I have compiled are designed to not only figure out your style preferences but also to get to the heart of what your company is all about.
 This is what we call the client discovery phase.
 It is a very important step and will help inform the Creative Brief.
 This creative brief will cover every aspect of my design process, from research to concept creation and on to producing your final artwork.